Undisclosed0369/SwiftMediaInfo/README.md

 Then open it normally.

-Installing with `--no-quarantine` through Homebrew avoids this entirely, because the flag is never set in the first place.
+Installing through Homebrew avoids this: the cask runs that same command for you once the app is in place, and prints a note saying it did.
+Homebrew used to offer a `--no-quarantine` flag for the job; it was removed in 4.7, which is why the work moved into the cask.

 **Worth saying plainly:** that command tells macOS to stop checking a file, and you should not run it on anything you do not have a reason to trust.
 The reason to trust this one is that the source is public — read it, or build it yourself and skip the question.
 The [download page](https://undisclosed0369.app/swiftmediainfo/download.html) explains what the warning actually means in more detail.